Ankan002/the-muscle-studio-user-api/readme.md

 5. List the following environment varibales inside ``.env`` file:

-    - PORT: The post number on which the app would be running.
+    - PORT: The port number on which the app would be running.
     - NODE_ENV:  ``development`` | ``production``.

 # Contributors 🧑‍💻